Laboure Society

 Meet the rest of my class

 My name is Enrique Garcia.
-I am called to serve Christ and His Church as a priest with the Diocese of El Paso.
+I am discerning a call to serve Christ and His Church as a priest for the Diocese of El Paso.
 This is my story.

 I was raised in a devout Catholic family with my four siblings.
 We were deeply involved in parish life in our home church in El Paso, Texas.
-When I wasn’t serving at Mass, I was playing sports and throwing myself enthusiastically into reading and learning.
+When I wasn’t serving Mass, I was playing sports and throwing myself enthusiastically into reading and learning.
+Throughout my life, my mother has been served as a constant rock of faith and prayer for me, interceding in prayer and reminding me of God’s love.
+As I grew, I spent many years physically and emotionally removed from my parents, but like the Prodigal Son, I’ve come to realize that God was calling me back to my family’s side and to the Church.

-Though I heard the call to the priesthood in elementary and high school, the calling lay dormant through my college years.
-After a period of lapsed faith, I went on a pilgrimage to the Basilica of San Juan in Texas.
-There, I went to Confession for the first time in years.
-As I prayed the Stations of the Cross, I was moved to tears.
+I first heard a calling to the priesthood in elementary and high school.
+In college, though, I lapsed in my practice of the Faith and the calling lay dormant.
+Eventually, I went on pilgrimage to the Basilica of San Juan in Texas.
+There, I attended Confession for the first time in years, and as I prayed the Stations of the Cross, I was moved to tears.

 Download a PDF of my story